jump-dev/JuMP.jl/docs/src/variables.md

 julia> @variable(model, x, integer=true)
 x
 ```
-Finally, we can check if an optimization variable is integer by calling
+We can check if an optimization variable is integer by calling `JuMP.isinteger`
-`JuMP.isinteger` on the JuMP variable:
+on the JuMP variable:
 ```jldoctest variables_integer
 julia> JuMP.isinteger(x)
 true
 ```

-#### Semidefinite variables
+## Semidefinite variables

 JuMP also supports modeling with semidefinite variables.
 A square symmetric
 matrix ``X`` is positive semidefinite if all eigenvalues are nonnegative.
 We can